maere/Portfolio/README.md

 ----------

-These apps represent some of my early forays using Java to code  the backend and middle tiers.
-I also dove fairly deeply into AJAX and jQuery.
+These apps represent some of my initial forays using Java to code  the backend and middle tiers, as well as working in the full stack with Ajax and jQuery.

-I am currently interested in exploring the mobile space.
-I am planning on taking an Android course and I am also signed up for a workshop on iOS at the end of September.
-So my goal is to have my first mobile app in the works this fall.
-Stay tuned!
+After cleaning and tightening up some of the work shown here, I want to start exploring the mobile space.
+I am enrolled in a workshop on iOS at the end of September, and I plan to start work on a personal project that is a mobile app over the next few months.
+So stay tuned!